 Legalities Bike helmets are compulsory in all states and territories, as are white front lights and red rear lights for riding at night.

 Maps You can get by with standard road maps, but to avoid low-grade unsealed roads, the government series is best.
-The 1:250,000 scale is suitable, though you'll need lots of maps if you're going far.
-The next scale up is 1:1,000,000 − widely available in map shops.
+The 1:250,000 scale is suitable, though you'll need lots of maps if you're riding long distances.

 Firefly Express Runs between Sydney, Canberra, Melbourne and Adelaide.

-Integrity Coach Lines The main operator between Perth and Broome in WA.
+Integrity Coach Lines The main operator in WA.

-AAT Kings Big coach company (popular with the older set) with myriad tours all around Australia.
+AAT Kings Big coach company (popular with the older set) with myriad tours around Australia.

 Adventure Tours Australia Affordable, young-at-heart tours in all states.